alvarlagerlof/portfolio/content/blog/instagram-ruined-photography.md

 # Result

 Looking back at these tactics, they seem desperate.
 In a way, they were.
 I found myself in a highly competitive environment—too young to reflect on what I was doing: chasing metrics.
+I had completely lost my original goal in the process.

 Using the tactics above, I reached 700 followers.
 All at the expense of mental health, which had gotten worse the further I got.
 By then, even picking up my camera gave me anxiety.
 So in March 2017, I stopped.
 My mental health quickly improved.

 I've been thinking a lot about whom to blame here.
-There appear to be no simple answers.
+There seem to be no simple answers.
 At its core, Instagram is simply a photo-sharing platform.
 Maybe the situation could have been prevented from my side.
 Still, I know that many others use it in similar ways, whether they want to or not.
 With what’s [coming out](https://www.bbc.com/news/technology-58570353) now about Facebook’s internal research, I suspect this experience is not uncommon.

 # Solution (in progress)

 I haven't posted anything on Instagram since then.
 I'd still like to get back to taking and showing some people photos, but I'm still working on the best way to do this.

 For now, using my phone reduces friction a lot.
 Some of these go on my Unsplash, but I'm still looking for the right place.
+Twitter appear to have a more natural and personal discovery mechanism due to interactions from people you follow being exposed on the feed.
+But I don’t know.
+If you know of a better platform, please contact me!